Ajuran Sultanate: Urban and maritime centers

 Mogadishu, the center of a thriving weaving industry known as toob benadir (specialized for the markets in Egypt and Syria), together with Merca and Barawa also served as transit stops for Swahili merchants from Mombasa and Malindi and for the gold trade from Kilwa.
 There were Jewish merchants from the Hormuz who brought their Indian textile and fruits to the Somali coast in exchange for grain and wood.

 Trading relations were established with Malacca in the 15th century, with cloth, ambergris and porcelain being the main commodities of the trade.
 In addition, giraffes, zebras and incense were exported to the Ming Empire of China.
 Hindu merchants from Surat and Southeast African merchants from Pate seeking to bypass both the Portuguese blockade and Omani interference used the ports of Merca and Barawa (which were out of the two powers' jurisdiction) to conduct their trade in safety.

 Major cities

 The Ajuran Empire was an influential Somali kingdom that held sway over several cities and towns in central and southern Somalia during the Middle Ages.
 With the fall of the Sultanate, a number of these settlements continued to prosper, eventually becoming major cities in present-day Somalia.
 A few were abandoned or destroyed:

+Remains of abounded Caravanserai at Mareeg, central Somalia.